 - Purchase the complete Expat Arrivals Russia Guide (PDF)

 The system of education in Russia has remained a point of contention since the end of the Soviet era.
-The old regime passed on a collection of overcrowded, underfunded schools which couldn’t accommodate the students enrolled and were decaying faster by the moment.
+Accessibility to education is high although the quality can range dramatically.

 The school year in Russia generally runs from September to June.

 Public schools in Russia

 The quality of Russian state schools varies.
 The vision of general education is to equip students with skills for life and contribute to one’s intellectual, physical and emotional development.
 However, debate still exists as to what should be taught in schools, who should control the curriculum, and whether rote learning is still desirable.

 Public schools in Russia face several challenges.
 Teachers don't usually receive very good salaries.
 As a result, many talented Russian teachers abandon the industry in search of more lucrative options or opportunities abroad.

 The language of instruction in public schools is Russian.
 Two days a week are generally afforded to foreign language classes, such as German or English, but many feel this instruction is inadequate.
 Tuition and books are free in state schools.
 Parents pay only for meals and school uniforms.